SAP-samples/mobile-cards-templates/README.md

 ## License

+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](/LICENSES/Apache-2.0.txt) file.

 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](/LICENSE) file.